adhar-m/monitorBotReddit/README.md

-# monitorBotReddit
+# Mention Bot (Reddit) v 0.1
-A bot to alert you of when your product/company is mentioned on Reddit, and the sentiment of that comment
+A bot to let you easily monitor subreddits of your choice for mentions of your product/company.
+It also returns the sentiment (polarity and subjectivity) of that comment, along with its score.